 The FWP Region 2 Headquarters lies just outside the city limits of Missoula in western Montana.
 Missoula has repeatedly been rated as one of the most desirable cities in America for outdoor enthusiasts to reside.
 With a population of ~ 80,000, it lies at the heart of millions of acres of public lands, hundreds of miles of blue ribbon trout streams with public access and is surrounded by numerous lakes at various elevations.

 Identity of applicants who become finalists may be released to the public if the Department deems it necessary.
-Employees scheduled at least half-time for more than 6 months consecutively are also provided paid health, dental and life insurance.
+Employees who exceed 1,040 hours in a calendar year are also provided health, dental and life insurance.
+Other benefits include retirement, paid vacation, sick and holidays.
 This position may be covered by a VEBA (Voluntary Employee Beneficiary Association).